All-Discard Sourdough Pancakes

 How to Serve Sourdough Discard Pancakes

-How to Store and Freeze Leftover All-Discard Sourdough Pancakes
+How to Store & Freeze Leftover Sourdough Pancakes

-I’ve never frozen these myself, but The Pioneer Woman has a great guide on how to do it!
+I’ve never frozen pancakes myself, but The Pioneer Woman has a great guide on how to do it!

 Recipe FAQs